joanshen005/django_homework/README.md

 # Teacher & Student API

 A simple RESTful API for managing teachers and students.
-Built with Laravel and tested using Postman.
+Built with Django and tested using Postman.

 ## Base URL